YetiTool/Ender3MarlinUpdate/README.md

 This article is heavily inspired by https://howchoo.com/ender3/ender-3-bootloader-firmware-update-marlin Images also from https://howchoo.com/ender3/ender-3-bootloader-firmware-update-marlin

+In this configuration of Marlin, the thermister type has been changed form 1 to 5 to match the thermister in an E3D V6 hotend.
+This can be changed in configuration.h

 ### Burning a bootloader
 In order to write Marlin to an Ender 3, we first must burn a bootloader to the mainboard.
 This can be done with an Arduino Uno, Mega (or knockoff)